Agency Name: U.S. Mission to Costa Rica

-The U.S. Embassy in San Jose, Costa Rica announces a Notice of Funding Opportunity (NOFO) to strengthen government institutions through civil society engagement.
-U.S. Embassy San Jose intends to issue awards in an amount not to exceed $750,000 in total funding, pending availability of funding.
-The anticipated start date for this activity is September 30, 2019, and project periods should not exceed two years.
-The U.S. Department of State is under no obligation to fund any of the proposals submitted under this funding opportunity.
+The U.S. Embassy in San Jose, Costa Rica, announces a Notice of Funding Opportunity (NOFO) to strengthen government institutions through civil society engagement.
+U.S. Embassy San Jose intends to issue awards in an amount not to exceed $250,000 in FY 2022 Economic Support Funds (ESF), pending availability of funding.
+The anticipated start date for this activity is September 30, 2023, and project periods should not exceed two years.
+The U.S. Embassy San Jose intends to fund 3-5 awards between the amounts of $150,000 and $250,000 each.

-U.S. Embassy San Jose invites qualified U.S. non-profit/non-governmental organizations (NGOs) having a 501(c)(3) status with the IRS or non U.S.-based NGOs, and U.S. and non U.S.-based public and private institutions of higher education to submit proposals that include an implementation strategy focused on: Strong, Capable and Accountable Governments through Governance, an objective of the U.S. Strategy for Central America.
-Proposals should be oriented toward activities by civil society organizations working with governments to improve the delivery of government services, particularly to vulnerable and/or marginalized communities and in areas outside of the Central Valley and within Costa Rica.
-These proposals will assist or complement central/local/municipal government efforts to increase and improve services.
-Proposals should facilitate citizens’ abilities to hold the government accountable for its responsibilities.”
+U.S. Embassy San Jose invites qualified U.S. non-profit/non-governmental organizations (NGOs) having a 501(c)(3) status with the IRS or non-U.S.-based NGOs, and U.S. and non-U.S.-based public and private institutions of higher education to submit proposals that include an implementation strategy focused on building strong, capable, and accountable governments.
+Proposals should be oriented toward activities by civil society organizations working with the government of Costa Rica to improve the delivery of government services, particularly to vulnerable and/or marginalized communities and in areas outside of the Central Valley, with a particular focus on Limon.